Swift design patterns and iOS architectures

 It's usually done somewhat like this:

-NOTE: if you are presenting a controller modally you can also pass the original router as a delegate, so you'll be able to close it properly if it's needed. 😎
+If you are presenting a controller modally you can also pass the original router as a delegate, so you'll be able to close it properly if it's needed. 😎

 Long story short: